dennisshevtsov/code-convention/README.md

   // Code.
 }
 ```
-* Do use a modifier for a class always.
+* Do always use a modifier for a class.
 ```csharp
 // Correct.
 public class SampleClassName